buffnerd/buffnerd/README.md

 -<h1>Hi, I'm Aaron! (a.k.a. the "buff nerd") <br/><a href="https://github.com/buffnerd">IT Security Analyst</a>, <a href="https://www.linkedin.com/in/thevoborny/">Cybersecurity Professional.</a>
+<h3>In my current role, I manage our SIEM, Identity & Access processes, User creation/modification/deletion procedures, M365 Quarantine, Phishing Campaigns/Training, Endpoints, AUPs, SOPs and oversee the information security of our organization  by keeping our systems safe from the bad guys and our resources available to our users.
+I also write powershell and batch scripts to help automate these processes.
+See the links below to get an idea of some of the things I've accomplished with powershell and batch scripting.<h3>

 <h2>👨‍💻 IT Administration Projects:</h2>

 - <b>PowerShell</b>